 Data.
-Let me start by briefly describing the data on political institutions and policy outcomes we have assembled for ongoing empirical research.
+Let me start by briefly describing the data on political institutions and fiscal policy outcomes we have assembled for ongoing empirical research.
 More details can be found in Persson and Tabellini (2000b).
 In fact, the theory I just sketched has served as our guide in sampling and measurement.
-We have data for 61 countries.
+We have data for at most 61 countries.
 The data is yearly and runs from 1960 to 1998, a total of 39 years.
 This panel includes a large number of economic, social and political variables.
 But many observations are missing - for different reasons - which makes the panel unbalanced.

 Which countries are included in the panel?
 The theory suggest we should study countries with democratic institutions.
-To assess a country's democratic status in a given year, we rely on the well-known Freedom House index of political rights: the so-called GASTIL-index.
-So far, we have used two selection rules.
-One is to include a country in the sample from the first time in the sample period it first reaches a GASTIL-score of less than or equal to 5, signifying that the country is "free", or "semi-free".
-Another more demanding rule is to require a score strictly less than 4, year by year for inclusion in the sample.
-These criteria imply about 80 candidate countries towards the end of the sample period (considerably fewer in the beginning).
+To assess a country's democratic status in a given year, we rely on the well-known Freedom House indexes of political rights: the so-called GASTIL-indexes.
+We have used three selection rules.
+One is to include a country in the sample from the first year when it reaches a GASTIL-score of less than or equal to 5, signifying that the country is "free", or "semi-free".4 Two more demanding rules for inclusion in the sample are to require a score strictly less than or equal to 3.5 or 2, respectively, and to apply these cutoffs year by year.
 Unfortunately, non-availability of data on political institutions or fiscal policy cuts down the sample size further.
-In this paper I will only present results based on the broader sample.
-As the more comprehensive analysis in Persson and Tabellini (2000b) demonstrates, most results are similar in the more narrow set of democracies.
+Here, I will only present results based on the mid-way sampling rule (a GASTIL-score less than or equal 3.5, year by year).
+As the more comprehensive analysis in Persson and Tabellini (2000b) demonstrates, most results are similar in the two alternative sets of democracies.